 By giving the garden hose a rest, you can help reduce water bills, help prevent water waste, and also reduce your carbon footprint by reducing the amount of water that has to be processed by machines.

 1. Rain Barrels

 It used to be that every farmer collected rainwater in a barrel, and used it either to help keep his animals watered, or for cleaning his farming tools.
-These days, rainwater barrels are very expensive, and are specially designed to maximise the amount of water available for use.
-Rainwater barrels catch water which falls directly, and often come with a drainage system at the bottom which allows you to draw the water out of the barrel.
+These days, rainwater barrels are very expensive and are specially designed to maximize the amount of water available for use.
+Rainwater barrels catch water which falls directly and often comes with a drainage system at the bottom which allows you to draw the water out of the barrel.

 As an alternative to using rainwater barrels, you can use old trashcans or pots dug into the ground.
 Combined with a submersible pump, a hose can be used to draw water up whenever it is needed.
-There are, of course, some dangers with using old trashcans, for example that rainwater may wash chemicals and other toxins into the water; that stagnant water may become tainted by bacteria, and that still water is also a great place for mosquitoes to lay eggs.
+There are, of course, some dangers with using old trashcans.
+Rainwater may wash chemicals and other toxins into the water, that stagnant water may become tainted by bacteria, and that still water is a great place for mosquitoes to lay eggs.
 Covering trash cans is the best way of avoiding this kind of problem.

 2. Rainwater Tanks

 A more sophisticated take upon the old rain barrel, the rainwater tank collects water from roof and guttering, and then stores it underground, before pumping water into the house or garden upon demand.
 These tanks can sometimes be very expensive to install, but they can also help to save money in the long-run by bringing down water costs.